dnmfarrell/perltricks-static/content/article/how-to-redirect-and-restore-stdout.md

       "log",
       "old_site"
    ],
-   "image" : null,
+   "categories" : "development",
-   "title" : "How to redirect and restore STDOUT", "authors" : [
+   "authors" : [
       "David Farrell"
    ],
+   "title" : "How to redirect and restore STDOUT", "slug" : "45/2013/10/27/How-to-redirect-and-restore-STDOUT", "image" : null,
    "description" : "STDOUT is the Perl filehandle for printing standard output.
 Unless a filehandle is specified, all standard printed output in Perl will go to the terminal.
 Because STDOUT is just a global variable, it can be redirected and restored.
 Want to implement logging on a program without changing every print statement in the source code?
 Want to capture the standard output of a perl CRON job?
-Read on.", "slug" : "45/2013/10/27/How-to-redirect-and-restore-STDOUT", "draft" : false,
+Read on.", "draft" : false
-   "date" : "2013-10-27T17:48:34"
 }

 STDOUT is the Perl filehandle for printing standard output.
 Unless a filehandle is specified, all standard printed output in Perl will go to the terminal.
 Because STDOUT is just a global variable, it can be redirected and restored.
 Want to implement logging on a program without changing every print statement in the source code?
 Want to capture the standard output of a perl CRON job?
 Read on.